 Desired ET/RT ratio for LLCC

-An ET/RT ratio of 1000/1 for a single threaded non- optimised reference software is proposed.
+An ET/RT ratio of 1000/1 for a single threaded non- optimised reference software is proposed for at least 1080p resolution.

 This 1000/1 ratio will still require a lot of optimisations to achieve either of a single threaded or multithreaded real-time encoder conserving the gains observed in the reference software at QP values in used.
 It will still allow for market differentiation between products.